SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another one of the top San Francisco activities is visiting the SF MOMA, which has gotten much attention this year for its recent reopening after a huge expansion that doubled its capacity for exhibits and established the building itself as a shining work of art in the downtown area.

 This museum now offers 10 stories of artwork, including contemporary paintings, photography, and architectural pieces.
-You'll find work by famous painters like Matisse and Rivera, as well as pieces from all corners of the world.
+You'll find work by famous painters like Matisse and Diego Rivera, as well as pieces from all corners of the world.

 The links below offer you a look at the top events for each month in SF.
 These San Francisco activities include details on upcoming festivals, wine tasting events, concerts, and more.